ev1lbunny/gitlab-merge-request-dashboard/README.md

 docker run -p HOST_PORT:CONTAINER_PORT -d gitlab-dashboard
 ```

 *NB.
 Where HOST_PORT is the port that you want to access the service on and CONTAINER_PORT is the port you defined in your app.json config file.
+Dockerfile by default only exposes the standard assumed ports 3000-3003.
+Change this if required

 To access the logs should there be any issues, you can simply then run